JabRef/user-documentation/en/setup/citationkeypatterns.md

 ## Replace \(regular expression\)

-In addition to using regular expression replacement as [modifiers](citationkeypatterns.md#modifiers) of the field markers within [key patterns](citationkeypatterns.md#key-patterns) regular expression matching and replacement can be done after the key patterns have been applied.
-In this case, the regular expression and replacement string are entered in the separate text fields above the [key patterns](citationkeypatterns.md#key-patterns) section.
+In addition to using regular expression replacement as [modifiers](citationkeypatterns.md#modifiers) of the field markers within [citation key patterns](citationkeypatterns.md#citation-key-patterns) regular expression matching and replacement can be done after the key patterns have been applied.
+In this case, the regular expression and replacement string are entered in the separate text fields above the [citation key patterns](citationkeypatterns.md#citation-key-patterns) section.
 Contrary to the behavior of `:regexp()`, if the replacement string is empty, then matches of the regular expression will simply be removed from the generated key.
 For instance, `\p{Punct}` or `[:/%]` can be replaced by nothing to remove unwanted characters from the key.
 This may be useful when naming PDFs according to the citation keys.
 Further documentation on regular expressions in Java can be found [here.](https://docs.oracle.com/javase/9/docs/api/java/util/regex/Pattern.html)

 ## How to configure